-In most basic forms, the examples of noise can be wrongly spelled messages in an email or text message, static in the radio signal, or external noises while making a speech.
+In most basic forms, the examples of noise can be wrongly spelled messages in an email or text message, static in the a radio broadcast signal, or external noises while making a speech.

 The Shannon weaver model is the first model of the linear communication model category that gave importance to the feedback from the receiver.

 Berlo’s S-M-C-R model is the fourth and last communication model in the linear communication model category.
-This model of communication explains the communication process using four elements of communication i.e.
+This model of communication explains the communication process using four elements of the basic communication models, i.e.